Petaluma Personal Injury Lawyer

 Wanton and willful misconduct is similar, but not exactly the same.
 Willful and intentional are essentially synonyms, so intentional acts are covered within the definition of this category of acts.
 However, this legal phrase also includes acts that are done with a reckless disregard for the safety of others.
 In other words, racing someone on a busy highway may not be done with the intention of killing someone, but it is done with the knowledge that going 90 MPH on an expressway may cause a horrific accident where death may occur.
 Therefore, it was done with a reckless disregard for the lives of others, and could, therefore, be referred to as wanton and willful misconduct.

 Punitive damages could be awarded in the above cases.
 If granted, they are meant to actually punish the defendant.
 Judges sometimes allow for punitive damages in an attempt to make an example out of the defendant and to dissuade them and anyone else from behaving in such a reckless way in the future.

 Call Henderson Law Today

-If you or a loved one are the victim of a trucking accident, a motorcycle accident, a car accident, or a bicycle accident, you may be entitled to recover compensation for your losses, including payment of medical bills, lost wages and future earning potential, punitive damages, damages for loss of consortium, wrongful death benefits, and more.
+If you or a loved one are the victim of trucking accident, motor vehicle accident, auto crash accident, or a bicycle crash accident, you may be entitled to recover compensation for your losses, including payment of medical bills, lost wages and future earning potential, punitive damages, damages for loss of consortium, wrongful death benefits, and more.
 Schedule a consultation with our office today.
 Our skilled Petaluma personal injury attorney will be able to advise you of your rights under the law and what your next steps should be toward fighting for the recovery that you deserve.
 We look forward to speaking with you soon.